grahamannett/web-agent-collection-offline-dataset/README.md

   - common code for the web app, plugins and offline dataset collection
 - `src/wac_plugins`
   - plugins for the web app

+# dev setup

+to dev setup, use pdm/uv.
+There is probably a better folder layout structure as I want to have the plugins separate from the main app.
+Use `pip install -e src/wac_lab_app` to allow the app to be importable from either `wac_lab` or `wac_lab_app`